kasiv008/RELLIS-3D/README.md

 -->
 ## Annotated Data:
 ### Ontology:
 With the goal of providing multi-modal data to enhance autonomous off-road navigation, we defined an ontology of object and terrain classes, which largely derives from [the RELLIS-3D dataset](http://rugd.vision/) but also includes unique terrain and object classes not present in RELLIS-3D.
 Specifically, sequences from this dataset includes classes gravel and mulch.
-Additionally, this dataset provides a finer-grained class structure for water sources, i.e., puddle and deep water, as these two classes present different traversability scenarios for most robotic platforms.
 Overall, 22 classes (including void class) are present in the data.

 **Ontology Definition** ([Download 18KB](https://drive.google.com/file/d/1K8Zf0ju_xI5lnx3NTDLJpVTs59wmGPI6/view?usp=sharing))